bullet-train-co/bullet_train-routes/README.md

  - `/projects/1/deliverables` for the deliverables index page.
  - `/projects/deliverables/2` for a deliverable show page.

-To produce these routes with the standard Rails routing DSL, you'll end up with the following:
+To produce these URLs with the standard Rails routing DSL, you'll end up with the following:

 ### ❌ &nbsp; Hard Example
 ```ruby